whatsup/whatsup/README.md

 ## Delegation

-A fractal can delegate the calculation of its projection to another fractal, for this it must return the fractal as its projection.
+A useful mechanism thanks to which a fractal can delegate work on its projection to another fractal.
+All that is needed for this is to return the performer as his projection.

 ```ts
 import { fractal, live } from '@fract/core'